-Julia Orell is a historian of Chinese art, specializing in landscape painting of the Song and Yuan dynasties (tenth to fourteenth centuries).
-She received her PhD from the University of Chicago, has taught at the University of Zurich (Switzerland), and held postdoctoral fellowships at the Getty Research Institute and Academia Sinica (Taipei).
+Julia Orell is a historian of Chinese art, specializing in landscape painting of the Song and Yuan dynasties.
+She received her PhD from the University of Chicago, has taught at the University of Zurich, and held postdoctoral fellowships at the Getty Research Institute (Los Angeles) and Academia Sinica (Taipei).
 In 2021 she was a member of the Institute for Advanced Study in Princeton.
 Orell teaches a broad range of Chinese visual and material culture, from ancient tombs to modern and contemporary art.

 Chinese art and historiography